COMP6248-Reproducability-Challenge/COMP6248-Reproducability-Challenge-NMN-Drop-for-Reasoning-Over-Text/README.md

                   ${MODEL_TAR} ${VALDATA_FILE}
 ```

+For the checkpoint that cannot be uploaded due to the file size limitation of GitHub, please check here: [link](https://drive.google.com/drive/folders/1ZPnQqQHBrWXEF4z3yTK5wL5sCI8gG98T)

 Shown below is a demo, and from my point of view, it can perform perfectly on the questions to the most of English-skills reading tests.

 Question: How many partially reusable launch systemswere developed?